onap/integration/docs/integration-CICD.rst

 This Jenkins script is leveraging resources available in OOM and integration repositories.

-The replacement of this CD by a gitlab runner based CD to unify the CD management was planned, but finalizing the operation in Guilin was not possible due to performance issues.
+The replacement of this CD by a GitLab runner based CD to unify the CD management was planned, but finalizing the operation in Guilin was not possible due to performance issues.

-Gitlab CD
+GitLab CD
 .........

 This CD is leveraging public gitlab-ci mechanism and used to deploy several ONAP
 labs:

 - Daily Master: daily run using OOM Master
-- Daily Frankfurt: daily run using the last stable version during Guilin Release processing
+- Daily Guilin: daily run using the last stable version during Honolulu Release processing
-- Daily Guilin: daily run setup at RC0 (candidate dockers available for integration)
+- Daily Honolulu: daily run setup at RC0 (candidate dockers available for integration)
 - Weekly Master: run once a week with longer tests
+- Weekly Honolulu: run once a week with longer tests
 - Gating: run on OOM, clamp or SO patchset submission.
 It means a full ONAP deployment on demand based on new patchset declared in gerrit.